 - Ear Plugs – you never know when you might need these!

-- Sleeping bag (available for purchase $35 from office prior to tour – can be kept or donated to local communities after your tour)
+- Sleeping bag (if required – check the Important Notes for your tour).
+Basic sleeping bags are available for purchase $45 from office prior to tour – can be kept or donated to local communities after your tour.

 Kimberley Wild tours are for reasonably fit and mobile travellers – age is irrelevant.
 Itineraries often involve some very early starts and long days.
 We are exploring a range of remote wilderness environments and activities involve some clambering over rocks, wading in water by torchlight, walking on rocky creek beds and ascending/descending into gorges.
 A reasonable level of fitness and being sure on your feet is necessary to participate.
 Overnight on some nights we are sleeping in traditional Aussie ‘swags’ , which are comfortable foam mattresses with linen.
 Refer to the Fitness Level rating (explained below) in The Facts for each itinerary to help determine how suitable the trip is for you.
 Feel free to ask our staff for any further details if you have any concerns.